A little fun with Delphi for today’s Star Wars day!

 May the Fourth be with You!

 We are LIVE! from the Embarcadero Austin Office today at 1:30 PM CDT

-A live conversation with TMS Software’s Bruno Fierens & Holger Flick about some of the latest technology to come out of TMS Software.
+A live conversation with TMS Software’s Bruno Fierens, Wagner Landgraf, & Holger Flick about some of the latest technology to come out of TMS Software.

 Marco Cantu’s blog post about Running a Delphi Linux Application on Google Cloud Shell got me wondering more about the Google Cloud Shell, specifically around the networking.
 First of all, is the IP address public?